NoteDance/Note-documentation/README.md

 This module implements an attention layer, which can compute the context vector and the attention weights based on the query, value and key tensors.
 The usage of this module is as follows:

 - First, create an instance of the attention class, and specify the use_scale and score_mode arguments.
 The use_scale argument indicates whether to use a scale factor for the score calculation.
 The score_mode argument indicates which mode to use for the score calculation, either "dot" or "concat".
 You can also specify the dtype argument, which is the data type of the tensors.
-- Second, call the output method of the instance, and pass the query, value and key tensors as the query, value and key arguments.
+- Second, pass the query, value and key tensors as the query, value and key arguments.
 The query tensor has a shape of [batch_size, Tq, dim], where Tq is the query sequence length and dim is the dimensionality.
 The value and key tensors have a shape of [batch_size, Tv, dim], where Tv is the value/key sequence length.
 If you don't pass the key tensor, it will be assumed to be equal to the value tensor.
-- The output method will return a tensor of shape [batch_size, Tq, dim], which is the attention output.
+- Last, return a tensor of shape [batch_size, Tq, dim], which is the attention output.
 It is computed by applying a softmax function to the score tensor of shape [batch_size, Tq, Tv], and then multiplying it with the value tensor.

 For example: